Quick and Easy Banana Muffins

 Banana Muffins. - harvestandnourish.com

-Soft and buttery, these one-bowl Banana Muffins are perfectly tender with cozy cinnamon, nutmeg and vanilla flavours.
+Soft and buttery, these one-bowl Quick and Easy Banana Muffins are perfectly tender with cozy cinnamon, nutmeg and vanilla flavours.
 I love that they’re made with pantry staple ingredients.
-They’re baked in about 30 minutes and taste just like your favourite banana bread!
+You can have them baked in about 30 minutes and they taste just like your favourite banana bread!

 Here’s everything you’ll need to make them